RU-N Final Exam Schedule: Spring 2024 (Tentative)

 - Synchronous Course Meeting Exams

 - All courses with a set meeting day and time pattern during the semester, which have a synchronous final exam held on a specific day and time

 - Group Exams

 - Common Exams

 - By Arrangement Final Exams

-- Online in-person exams offering a synchronous final exam are currently optional but they must follow the date and time as indicated on this schedule.
+- Online in-person exams offering a synchronous final exam are currently optional, but they must follow the date and time as indicated on this schedule.

 - A student with three exams with equivalent priority (e.g., three group exams or three synchronous course exams) in a 24-hour period will try to reschedule one of the exams as a make-up.
 If the professors involved do not volunteer to give a make-up exam for such a student, then the instructor for the middle exam must schedule a make-up exam at an appropriate alternate date/time.

-Students must bring final exam conflicts to the attention of their academic advisor/academic deans at least two weeks before the first final exam day in order to ensure that the final exam conflicts can be resolved.
+Students must bring final exam conflicts to the attention of their academic advisor/academic deans at least two weeks before the first final exam day to ensure that the final exam conflicts can be resolved.

 STUDENTS MUST BRING FINAL EXAM CONFLICTS TO THE ATTENTION OF THEIR DEAN OF STUDENTS AT LEAST TWO WEEKS BEFORE THE FIRST FINAL EXAM DAY.